zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 "I talk about the liberation of the complete wisdom": "The liberation of the complete wisdom is called the liberation of the Arahat.
-I speak, I explain, I teach, I inform, I build, I uncover, I analyze, I clarify, I explain the Arahat’s Freedom."
+I speak, I explain, I teach, I inform, I build, I uncover, I analyze, I clarify, I explain the Arahat's Freedom."
 Tell me about the complete wise liberation.

 "The destruction of ignorance": ""Ignorance", ignorance in suffering...
 (omitted) Ignorance [的 fence], the root of ignorance.
 "Destruction", the